FuturisticGoo/UnPYC/README.md

 There's a lot of stuff to do in this, like

-* Adding preinstalled Python uncompiling
+* ~~Adding preinstalled Python decompiling~~
-* Using bundled Python for uncompiling
+* Using bundled Python for decompiling
 * Lots (and I mean lots) of code refactoring
 * Adding Linux support
-* Adding more uncompiling tools support
+* Adding more decompiling tools support
 * Adding Python 3.9, 3.10
 * Adding macOS support
 * Add Linux release
 * More user friendly UI
-* Cleanup after usage
+* ~~Cleanup after usage~~ Added a clean button in settings

-This project is under heavy development, so there might be tons of bugs and crashes.
+This project is under development, so there might be tons of bugs and crashes.
 Also, the console isn't hidden right now, so that errors can be seen there.

 ## License